Jan Stanisławski (lexicographer)

 Jan Stanisławski (1893–1973) was a Polish lexicographer.

 Before World War II, as a lecturer in English at the Jagiellonian University in Kraków, Poland, Stanisławski compiled an English-Polish, Polish-English dictionary.
 This one-volume dictionary was reprinted during World War II in Great Britain (first reprint, March 1940).

-Stanisławski subsequently augmented this modest dictionary into what became The Great English-Polish, Polish-English Dictionary (Wielki słownik angielsko-polski, polsko-angielski) published (variously, in 2 or 4 volumes) in Poland.
+Stanisławski, with the assistance of Wiktor Jassem, subsequently augmented this modest dictionary into what became Wielki słownik angielsko-polski [The Great English-Polish Dictionary] (first published 1964) and Wielki słownik polsko-angielski [The Great Polish-English Dictionary] (first published 1969), both of which have been reprinted many times subsequently.